-- optional list of TA(s), Area(s) of Interest, Cells, or S-NSSAI(s), Application ID(s), Top-Heavy UEs, Fixed UEs, Camper UEs, Dispersion Analytics type (Data Volume Dispersion Analytics (DVDA) or Transactions Dispersion Analytics (TDA) or both); and
+- optional list of TA(s), Area(s) of Interest (The AOI can also be with any shape as defined in TS 23.032 [x], i.e. in form of shape and the coordinates of latitude and longitude), Cells, or S-NSSAI(s), Application ID(s), Top-Heavy UEs, Fixed UEs, Camper UEs, Dispersion Analytics type (Data Volume Dispersion Analytics (DVDA) or Transactions Dispersion Analytics (TDA) or both); and

 - optional list of analytics subsets that are requested (see clause 6.10.3);

+- LCS accuracy: restricts the accuracy when retrieving UE location from LCS system.
+The accuracy is defined in clause 4.1b in TS 23.273 [x].

 - Preferred level of accuracy of the analytics;